Differential equation: Linear differential equations

+Many differential equations that are encountered in physics are linear, for example ODEs describing radioactive decay and PDEs for heat transfer by thermal diffusion.
+These lead to special functions, which may be defined as solutions of linear differential equations (see Holonomic function).

 Non-linear differential equations

 A non-linear differential equation is a differential equation that is not a linear equation in the unknown function and its derivatives (the linearity or non-linearity in the arguments of the function are not considered here).
 There are very few methods of solving nonlinear differential equations exactly; those that are known typically depend on the equation having particular symmetries.
 Nonlinear differential equations can exhibit very complicated behaviour over extended time intervals, characteristic of chaos.
-Even the fundamental questions of existence, uniqueness, and extendability of solutions for nonlinear differential equations, and well-posedness of initial and boundary value problems for nonlinear PDEs are hard problems and their resolution in special cases is considered to be a significant advance in the mathematical theory (cf. Navier–Stokes existence and smoothness).
+Even the fundamental questions of existence and uniqueness of solutions for nonlinear differential equations are hard problems and their resolution in special cases is considered to be a significant advance in the mathematical theory (cf. Navier–Stokes existence and smoothness).
 However, if the differential equation is a correctly formulated representation of a meaningful physical process, then one expects it to have a solution.

-Linear differential equations frequently appear as approximations to nonlinear equations.
+In some circumstances, nonlinear differential equations may be approximated by linear ones.

 These approximations are only valid under restricted conditions.
 For example, the harmonic oscillator equation is an approximation to the nonlinear pendulum equation that is valid for small amplitude oscillations.

+Similarly, when a fixed point or stationary solution of a nonlinear differential equation has been found, investigation of its stability leads to a linear differential equation.

 Equation order and degree

 The order of the differential equation is the highest order of derivative of the unknown function that appears in the differential equation.

 For example, an equation containing only first-order derivatives is a first-order differential equation, an equation containing the second-order derivative is a second-order differential equation, and so on.

-When it is written as a polynomial equation in the unknown function and its derivatives, its degree of the differential equation is, depending on the context, the polynomial degree in the highest derivative of the unknown function, or its total degree in the unknown function and its derivatives.
+When it is written as a polynomial equation in the unknown function and its derivatives, the degree of the differential equation is, depending on the context, the polynomial degree in the highest derivative of the unknown function, or its total degree in the unknown function and its derivatives.
 In particular, a linear differential equation has degree one for both meanings, but the non-linear differential equation $y'+y^2=0$ is of degree one for the first meaning but not for the second one.

-Differential equations that describe natural phenomena almost always have only first and second order derivatives in them, but there are some exceptions, such as the thin-film equation, which is a fourth order partial differential equation.
+Differential equations that describe natural phenomena usually have only first and second order derivatives in them, but there are some exceptions, such as the thin-film equation, which is a fourth order partial differential equation.

+Homogeneous linear equations

+A linear differential equation is homogeneous if each term in the equation includes either the dependent variable or one of its derivatives.
+If this is not the case, so that there is a term that does not include either the dependent variable itself or a derivative of it, the equation is inhomogeneous or heterogeneous.
+See the examples section below.